chenxingqiang/triton-metal/README.md

 See the [Metal documentation](metal/python/docs/) and [examples](third_party/metal/python/examples/) for more details.

-# Triton-Matel: Enhanced Metal Backend for Triton
+# Triton-Metal: Enhanced Metal Backend for Triton

 This is Cheng Xingqiang's fork of Triton with enhanced Metal backend support for Apple Silicon GPUs.
 The focus of this repository is to provide optimized performance for ML workloads on M1, M2, and especially M3 chips.